High-interest credit card debt? Use our step-by-step guide on how to complete a Westpac balance transfer and save with

 - Save on interest costs.
 Lower interest rates on an existing balance for a period of time means you can repay your debt without the additional cost of interest, meaning you can consolidate your financial burden quicker.

-- Transfer your balance in 10 days.
+- Balance transfer application.
 You can apply for balance transfers when you apply for a Westpac credit card.
-The application generally only takes 10-15 minutes to complete.
+The application generally only takes 10 minutes to complete.
 Once your application is approved, it can take up to six days for the card to arrive and an extra two days for the balance transfer to be finalised.

 - Bank on the go with Westpac mobile banking.
 Check your balance or transfer funds anywhere, anytime, with Westpac mobile banking.

 What else should I consider?

 - Know what the interest rate will be once the promotional period ends.
 Your low or 0% balance transfer rate will only last for the length of the promotion, after which it’ll revert to the standard purchase rate.
 Any remaining balance will immediately start collecting these higher rates, so check your product disclosure statement (PDS) to confirm what they are before applying.

 - How much debt can I transfer?
 With Westpac you can transfer up to 95% of your credit limit.
 How much you can transfer is determined by how much your credit card is approved for.
 For example, if you are approved for $10,000, you can do a balance transfer of up to $9,500.
 When applying for the credit card, select an amount that is going to support your transferred balance so you don’t leave a sum behind to collect high interest on your old account.

 - Will I incur a transfer fee?
-Westpac doesn’t charge a balance transfer fee.
+Yes, some Westpac credit card may attract a balance transfer fee.